 Warped items may be repaired via the Mending spell.
 Warp Wood may be dispelled before its effects have taken place, but the effects of warping may not; a warped item must be mended.
-To invoke this spell, the Druid must state, "I, [Name], call Nature's Warp!"

-Commune with Nature
+Commune with Nature Rank 7 - Adventure Only

-Length 300 words Duration 3 questions Range Special Area of Effect Caster's surroundings Energy Cost 1 spell point Material Component Leaf or foliage
+Length 300 words Duration 3 questions Range Special Area of Effect Caster's surroundings Energy Cost 1 spell point Material Component Nature symbol